Cadre system of the Chinese Communist Party: Ideal cadre traits

 In 1937, Mao outlined a broad vision of cadres as quality personnel capable of linking the CCP with the masses in the places where they worked.
 This vision was eventually included in the Little Red Book:

 Our Party organizations must be extended all over the country and we must purposefully train tens of thousands of cadres and hundreds of first-rate mass leaders.
 They must be cadres and leaders versed in Marxism-Leninism, politically far-sighted, competent in work, full of the spirit of self-sacrifice, capable of tackling problems on their own, steadfast in the midst of difficulties and loyal and devoted in serving the nation, the class and the Party.
 It is on these cadres and leaders that the Party relies for its links with the membership and the masses, and it is by relying on their firm leadership of the masses that the Party can succeed in defeating the enemy.
 Such cadres and leaders must be free from selfishness, from individualistic heroism, ostentation, sloth, passivity, and arrogant sectarianism, and they must be selfless national and class heroes; such are the qualities and the style of work demanded of the members, cadres and leaders of our Party.

 The CCP in particular sought to avoid any manifestation of "bureaucratism" (官僚主义 (官僚主義, guānliáo zhǔyì)), a general term referring to potentially undesirable traits that would hinder cadres' ability to effectively work toward achieving socialism.
 Mao further expanded upon the list of these traits in his 1970 essay, "Twenty Manifestations Of Bureaucracy," including factionalism, stupidity, and reliance on excessive red tape.

+Pursuant to the 2018 amendments to the Civil Service Law and the 2019 Work Regulations for the Promotion and Appointment of Leading Party and Government Cadres, "political quality" and "political standard" are the most important criteria for recruiting and evaluating cadres.

+The CCP requires its members to be atheists.
+Party regulations state that religious members are to be given a chance to renounce their beliefs and be expelled if they do not.
+Cadres that actively practice religion or frequent fortune-tellers have faced investigation and expulsion from the CCP.
+However, CCP members are permitted to consult fortune-tellers for picking the name of a baby.
+Cadres are also prohibited from investing in private equity.
+CCP members can be expelled for reading banned materials in private, using drugs, or soliciting prostitution.
+As of 2024, CCP branches can expel members who "lack revolutionary spirit" or fail to take part in organizational activities for six months without a valid reason.
+Cadres are not permitted to possess or read books banned for the general populace.

 Party schools

 The CCP runs party schools (党校 (dǎngxiào)) that provide training and education to mid-career Party cadres, as well as some military, government, and business cadres.
-The highest of these are run by the Central Party Committee and cater to cadres from across the country.
+The highest of these are run by the CCP Central Committee and cater to cadres from across the country.
 The foremost party schools include: